AlexanderDLe/appility/README.md

 -   DynamoDB - DynamoDB is a NoSQL database that is also serverless.
 It scales automatically and this lends itself to ease of use and cost savings.
 I use DynamoDB to store various quiz scores on various user records.

--   Cognito - Cognito manages authorization via User Pools.
+-   Cognito - Cognito manages authorization via User Pools and User Identities.
+Appility was formerly built upon a Node Express backend which utilized Passport for cookie-session authentication; while this worked - it requried a lot of cost in time and effort in implementing the different strategies and validations.
+With Cognito, the underlying authentication logic is already implemented in their system, thus saving plenty of time that could otherwise be used on other aspects of development.

 ### Deployment